AcademySoftwareFoundation/openvdb/README.md

 For documentation of the library and code examples see: www.openvdb.org/documentation/doxygen

-For more details visit the project's home page: www.openvdb.org
+For more details visit the OpenVDB project's home page: www.openvdb.org